-- reputation for on-time quality performance; - reputation for regulatory compliance; - expertise and experience in multiple specialized areas; - scope and breadth of service and product offerings across the drug discovery and development spectrum; - ability to provide flexible and customized solutions to support our clients' drug discovery and development needs; - broad geographic availability (with consistent quality); - price/value; - technological expertise and efficient drug development processes;

-- quality of facilities;

-- financial stability;

-- size; and

-- ability to acquire, process, analyze and report data in an accurate manner.
+- reputation for on-time quality performance; - reputation for regulatory compliance; - expertise and experience in multiple specialized areas; - scope and breadth of service and product offerings across the drug discovery and development spectrum; - ability to provide flexible and customized solutions to support our clients' drug discovery and development needs; - broad geographic availability (with consistent quality); - price/value; - technological expertise and efficient drug development processes; - quality of facilities; - · financial stability; - size; and - ability to acquire, process, analyze and report data in an accurate manner.

 If we do not compete successfully, our business will suffer.
 Increased competition might lead to price and other concessions that might adversely affect our operating results.
 The drug discovery and development services industry has continued to see a trend towards consolidation, particularly among the biotechnology companies, who are targets for each other and for larger pharmaceutical companies (although recent trends since 2008 also demonstrated increased merger activity between larger pharmaceutical companies themselves).
 If this trend continues, it is likely to produce more competition among the larger companies and CROs generally, with respect to both clients and acquisition candidates.
-In addition, while there are substantial barriers to entry for large, global competitors with broad-based services, small, specialized entities considering entering the CRO industry will continue to find lower barriers to entry, and private equity firms may determine that there are opportunities to acquire and consolidate these companies, thus further increasing possible competitors.
-Furthermore, between 2006 and 2008, both Charles River and our competitors, particularly in the preclinical services area, invested significantly in capital projects to increase doe unch, pressure to lower prices or to take on lower-margin studies and projects can occur.
-More generally, our competitors or others might develop technologies, services or products that are more effective or commercially attractive than our current or future technologies, services or products and we cannot make enhancements to ours to remain competitive, our competitive position, and in turn our business, revenue and financial condition, would be materially and adversely affected.
+In addition, while there are substantial barriers to entry for large, global competitors with broad-based services, small, specialized entities considering entering the CRO industry will continue to find lower barriers to entry, and private equity firms may determine that there are opportunities to acquire and consolidate these companies, thus further increasing possible competition.
+Furthermore, between 2006 and 2008, both Charles River and our competitors, particularly in the preclinical services area, invested significantly in capital projects to increase capacity.
+An ongoing challenge for all participants is balancing existing (and sometimes excess) capacity and market demand.
+Where capacity has been increased too much, pressure to lower prices or to take on lower-margin studies and projects can occur.
+More generally, our competitors or others might develop technologies, services or products that are more effective or commercially attractive than our current or future technologies, services or products, or that render our technologies, services or products less competitive or obsolete.
+If competitors introduce superior technologies, services or products and we cannot make enhancements to ours to remain competitive, our competitive position, and in turn our business, revenue and financial condition, would be materially and adversely affected.
 In the aggregate, these competitive pressures may affect the attractiveness of our technologies, services or products and could adversely affect our financial results.